DiamondLightSource/flask-ispyb-logistics/README.md

 The script output will show if the file differs from ispyb_api/models.py

-If it does, copy the ./scripts/automodels.py file across to the ispyb_api/models.py
+If it does, integrate changes or copy the ./scripts/automodels.py file across to the ispyb_api/models.py